 Increasing pageviews from inside the site is cheap, but requires a bit of a technique.
 When a visitor lands on one of your pages, find ways to encourage them to read the next page, and another page, and another and so on.
 One of the most common ways to do this is by using social toolbars.

 The "Related link section" is yet another common practice used to encourage visitors to stay longer on our website by promoting and recommending them to read another article similar to what they are currently reading.
-If you are a WordPress user, you know that this can be done easily with plugins, or without plugins.
+If you are a WordPress user, you know that this can be done easily with plugins, or without plugin.

 This method is a crowd favorite, and we now see many emerging third party services providing similar services – good news for non-Wordpress sites.
 In today’s post we take a detailed look into three of the most popular third-party related link services on the Internet.